Keto Biscuits

 • Preheat the oven to 180C/350F.
 Line a large baking sheet with parchment paper and set aside.

-• In a large mixing bowl, mix together your almond flour, baking soda, baking powder, and salt.
+• In a large mixing bowl, mix the almond flour, baking soda, baking powder, and salt.

-• Add your chopped butter and using a fork, blend into the flour mixture, until a crumbly texture remains.
-Add your milk, eggs, and shredded cheese (if using it) and mix until just combined.
+• Add the chopped butter and, using a fork, blend into the flour mixture until a crumbly texture remains.
+Add the milk, eggs, and shredded cheese and mix until just combined.

-• Remove from the oven and let cool for 10 minutes.
+• Remove from the oven and let the keto biscuits cool for 10 minutes.
 If desired, brush with extra melted butter on top.

 Notes